semaphoreci/semaphore/docs/docs/using-semaphore/optimization/cache.md

 You can add the `--cleanup-by` parameter to define the cleanup strategy when the cache is full.
 This parameter accepts two options:

 - `SIZE`: delete smallest archives first
-- `ACCESS_TIME`: deletes least recenctly accessed keys first
+- `ACCESS_TIME`: deletes least recently accessed keys first

 For example: